leerang77/leerang77.github.io/_posts/2025-07-23-foundation-model2.md

 Now we have our model.
 Next, we define our data module.

 ## **3. Defining the data module**
 We define the data module that loads, preprocesses, and tokenizes the data.
-To make it modular and compatible with various pLMs, we use the huggingface `AutoTokenizer` as input so that the appropriate model-specific tokenizer can be passed.
+To make it modular and compatible with various pLMs, we use the huggingface `AutoTokenizer` as an input so that the appropriate model-specific tokenizer can be passed.
 It also uses `preprocess_fn` as an optional input to handle any model-specific quirk inside the data module.
 We return the training, validation and optional test datasets as Huggingface `Dataset` objects, within a single `DatasetDict` object.

 ```python
 from typing import Optional, Callable, List